sasetz/fiit_template/readme.md

 abbreviation and its explanation.
 If you leave this argument as default or explicitly empty, the list of abbreviations will not show.

+`disable-placeholder` lets you disable the warning page that reminds you to insert the assignment for your thesis.

 `disable-cover` lets you disable the first (cover) page of the thesis.
 That's it.

+`regular-pages` is a boolean that allows you to estimate the length of your thesis in "regular" pages.
+It disables most of the formatting, completely erases headers, title/abstract pages and figures.
+It wouldn't be a perfect page count, since it leaves the paragraphs and linebreaks, but it's still pretty accurate if you just want to quickly get the idea of how much text you really have.

+`pretty-headings` allows the headings to be on a new page, with pretty spaces aroung them.
+You can disable this option if you want your chapters appear more compact.

+`bibliography-style` should be left as default, because it is the only acceptable option by the faculty.
+If you still want your citations to look different, like square brackets instead of regular parenthesis, use this option at your own risk.

 ## Appendices